Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Several resorts play music to attract tourists, but you can find quieter spots to enjoy the quiet sounds of the ocean.

-Resort beaches are kept clean (from the invasive sargasso) so you can sunbathe, swim and snorkel.
+Select to stay at several hotels and beach resorts that are kept clean (from the invasive sargasso) so you can sunbathe, swim, and snorkel.
 Stand-up paddleboards and kayaks are available for rent at multiple locations.

 Do keep the cruise schedule in mind when visiting.
 Cruise ship days give an entirely different feel to the town as it becomes crowded with thousands of people.